chocotov1/TinyFanContoller/README.md

 ## MCU version: PWM whine

-The first attempt with a PWM signal from the ATtiny created a audible whine.
+The first attempt with a PWM signal from the ATtiny produced an audible whine.
 This was using the regular 500 Hz PWM signal of the ATtiny / Arduino.

 After I changed to a higher frequency PWM (32 KHz), the whine was gone.
 This came at the expense of not being able to use delay() and millis() anymore.